CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 2.
 3.

-Employers are looking for QA testers that can;
+Employers are looking for QA testers that can:
 1.
 2.
 3.